surniaulula/wpsso/readme.txt

 * *New Features*
 	* None.
 * *Improvements*
-	* Added a new 'wpsso-thumbnail' image size for the "meta name thumbnail" tag and the Schema 'thumbnailUrl' values.
+	* Added a new 'wpsso-thumbnail' image size (600x315px cropped by default) for the Schema 'thumbnailUrl' property and the "meta name thumbnail" tag image URL value.
 * *Bugfixes*
 	* None.
 * *Developer Notes*